Kull of Atlantis: Inspiration

 Patrice Louinet writes in "Atlantis Genesis" that Howard may have been influenced by the work of Paul L. Anderson and his novellas published in Argosy in the 1920s.
 Louinet notes Howard's stories echo Anderson's subject (how the Cro-Magnons supplanted the Neanderthals).
 Also, Louinet found Howard had borrowed some names from Anderson (En-Ro of the Ta-an and Land of the Dying Sun resemble Am-ra of the Ta-an and Land of the Morning Sun).
-The Cro-Magnon/Atlantis connection seems to have originated with Lewis Spence, a British folklorist, in his "The Problem of Atlantis" (1924) and "Atlantis in America" (1925), works that could have influenced Howard.
+The Cro-Magnon/Atlantis connection seems to have originated with Lewis Spence, a British folklorist, in his The Problem of Atlantis (1924) and Atlantis in America (1925), works that could have influenced Howard.

 There is a possibility that Kull's name comes from Old King Cole, who was mentioned in "The Search" by Edgar Lee Masters, published in Cosmopolitan, a poem Howard had "been trying to re-discover".
 It contains lines "The Tiger banner and Dragon banner/Flutter around the world", which compare to "The Hour of the Dragon", where the lion is Conan's emblem and the dragon that of his enemy, Nemedia, whereas the tiger is Kull's totem.

 Adaptations

 Comics

 Kull has been adapted to comics by Marvel Comics with three series between 1971 and 1985.
 The first was drawn by Marie Severin and her brother John Severin.
 He also appeared several times in The Savage Sword of Conan series and other anthology books.
 Another graphic novel, Kull: The Vale of Shadow, was published in 1989.

-In 2006, Dark Horse Comics bought the rights to use Kull.
+In 2006, Dark Horse Comics acquired the rights to use Kull.
 The first series, titled Kull, was based on "The Shadow Kingdom".
 As of 2012, three mini-series were published, Kull, Kull: The Hate Witch, and Kull: The Cat and the Skull.
 Dark Horse also re-published the Marvel stories into two different Kull collections.
 The Marvel color comics were collected into five volumes titled The Chronicles of Kull, and the Marvel magazine format, black and white stories were collected into two volumes titled The Savage Sword of Kull.
 Additional reprints were published in Robert E. Howard's Savage Sword.

-In 2017, IDW Publishing got the license and began publishing Kull Eternal, using "The Mirrors of Tuzun Thune" as a story foundation of Kull in a modern setting.
+In 2017, IDW Publishing acquired the license and began publishing Kull Eternal, using "The Mirrors of Tuzun Thune" as a story foundation of Kull in a modern setting.
 The series was cancelled after the third issue.

 In 2024, Arrow Comics published an adaptation of "The Shadow Kingdom" written by Randy Zimmerman with art by Russ Leach.

-Titan Comics announced Kull will be featured prominently in the 2025 limited series "Scourge of the Serpent" and will receive a series in 2027.
+Titan Comics announced Kull would be featured prominently in the 2025 limited series Scourge of the Serpent and would receive a series in 2027.